*Any creative works not otherwise listed, such as film, music, architecture, graffiti, fashion, and art that is beyond definition.

 History of Scribendi

 Formerly titled UNM Honors Review, Scribendi began in 1985.
 A few enterprising undergraduates developed an interest in starting an undergraduate Honors magazine.
-Dr. Susan Kilgore was the first faculty advisor for this publication.
+Dr. Susan Kilgore was the faculty advisor for this publication.
 At this time, students did not receive credit or much recognition for their work.

 The staff frantically held bake sales to help raise money for publishing the magazine.
 Generous small businesses and parents of the staff also provided funding.
 Submissions were few and mostly local; there were perhaps thirty or forty in total, and the magazine was less than twenty-five pages long.
 By the third year, there were over one hundred submissions from the Western region of the United States.